alinasync/alinasync/README.md

 - 👋 Hi, I’m @alinasync
-- 👀 I’m interested in contributing to open source projects.
+- 👀 I’m interested in learning from and contributing to open source projects.
-- ✨ Good luck ✨
+- ✨ Good luck and have fun ✨

 <!---